autocrypt/autocrypt/doc/multi-device.rst

 backup code.
 This message is given a custom header and is sent to the account in question::

-    INBOME-Secret-Key-Backup: key_backup_data=<encrypted_secret_key>
+    Autocrypt-Secret-Key-Backup: key_backup_data=<encrypted_secret_key>
     From: alice@example.net
     To: alice@example

-INBOME-aware MUAs communicated via a shared mail store by storing messages with these INBOME header and prompts the user for their backup code if it finds it.
+Autocrypt-aware MUAs communicated via a shared mail store by storing messages with these Autocrypt header and prompts the user for their backup code if it finds it.

 Note that this mechanism doesn't require both devices to be accessible